|Round 1||December 1, 2017||February 1, 2018|

 Hard copy transcripts

 Hard copies of official transcripts from all post-secondary schools you have attended should be sent to the addresses provided below:

 University of Southern California

 USC Office of Graduate Admission

 Transcripts must arrive at USC in a sealed envelope from the institution.
 You may not send transcripts that have been previously opened.

 3. Upload a Résumé/CV

 Your résumé should be detailed enough to help the Admissions committee understand the various experiences – extracurricular, leadership, or volunteer – that have shaped your interest in the program.

 - Make sure your résumé clearly outlines your role(s) and responsibilities within each organization and highlight any special achievements or accomplishments

-4. Enter your essay and short answer responses
+4. Enter your personal statement and short answer responses